shubhammishra-go/Design-Pattern/README.md

 ## Examples of Creational Design Patterns

-There are 10 examples of creational design patterns exist:
+There are some 10 examples of creational design patterns exist may be exist more than that as these are patterns for common occuring problems in software engineering:

 - `Multiton:` Ensure a class has only named instances, and provide a global point of access to them.